Pregnant Rihanna soars in Super Bowl halftime performance

 Die-hard Chiefs fan Paul Rudd was on the field before the game, sporting a big smile and a team jersey.

-Philadelphia native Bradley Cooper, wearing an Eagles T-shirt, celebrated from the stands as his team put the game's first points on the board.
+Philadelphia native Bradley Cooper, wearing an Eagles T-shirt, celebrated from the stands as his team put the first points of a thriller of a game on the board.
 Another famous Philly fan, Kevin Hart, wearing a jersey, stood and flapped his arms.

 Jay-Z, Tiffany Haddish, rapper GloRilla and chef Gordon Ramsay were also spotted in the stadium.